awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 ### Statistics for Aurora PostgreSQL<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.PostgreSQL"></a>

 To view SQL Digest statistics, the `pg_stat_statements` library must be loaded\.
-This library is loaded by default for Aurora PostgreSQL DB clusters that are compatible with PostgreSQL 10\.
-However, you must enable this library manually for Aurora PostgreSQL DB clusters that are compatible with PostgreSQL 9\.6\.
+For Aurora PostgreSQL DB clusters that are compatible with PostgreSQL 10, this library is loaded by default\.
+For Aurora PostgreSQL DB clusters that are compatible with PostgreSQL 9\.6, you enable this library manually\.
 To enable it manually, add `pg_stat_statements` to `shared_preload_libraries` in the DB parameter group associated with the DB instance\.
 Then reboot your DB instance\.
 For more information, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

 **Note**
-Performance Insights can only collect statistics for non\-truncated queries in `pg_stat_activity`\.
-By default, Aurora PostgreSQL databases truncate queries longer than 1,024 bytes\.
-You can increase the query size by changing the `track_activity_query_size` parameter in the DB parameter group associated to your DB instance\.
+Performance Insights can only collect statistics for queries in `pg_stat_activity` that aren't truncated\.
+By default, PostgreSQL databases truncate queries longer than 1,024 bytes\.
+To increase the query size, change the `track_activity_query_size` parameter in the DB parameter group associated with your DB instance\.
 When you change this parameter, a DB instance reboot is required\.
-Performance Insights also has a limit of 5,120 bytes when collecting queries, which also impacts statistics collection\.
-The limit of 5,120 bytes is required due to memory limitations\.

 The following SQL Digest statistics are available for Aurora PostgreSQL DB instances\.